carpptn/RDPilot/README.md

 ## Setup

 1. Install the **.NET 9** SDK or runtime.
+2. Install the **.NET 9** Desktop Runtime (Windows Desktop Runtime).
-2. Set your OpenAI API key:
+3. Set your OpenAI API key:

    * PowerShell: `setx OPENAI_API_KEY "sk-..."`
    * Or export in your shell/session.
-3. Build or run:
+4. Build or run:

    * Build: `dotnet build -c Release`
    * Run:   `dotnet run --project .`  (or execute your built `.exe`)